 What types of food does the Chinese Medicine diet recommend?
 Think of the typical menu you’ve seen in Chinese restaurants.
 The meals are built around steamed rice, cooked vegetables, and small quantities of animal protein or beans.
-In higher quality Chinese restaurants, the amount of cooking oils used will be low.
-If you skip the deep fried choices and those made with flour products (think dumplings and wheat noodles), you have the basic Chinese Medicine diet – a diet that has been created to maintain balance in the body at any age.
+In quality Chinese restaurants, the amount of cooking oils used will be low.
+If you skip the deep-fried choices and those made with flour products (think dumplings and wheat noodles), you have the basic Chinese Medicine diet – a diet that helps to maintain balance in the body at any age.

 Rice is a balanced food which is easily digested.
-In my allergic patients, rice is the number one hypo-allergenic food I recommend to help them with their symptoms while undergoing allergy treatments because it is so gentle to the digestive system.
+In my allergic patients, rice is a recommended carbohydrate to help them reduce symptoms while undergoing allergy treatments because it is so gentle to the digestive system.
 White or brown rice are interchangeable depending on which one digests most easily for you.
 White rice tends to be more cleansing while brown rice is considered more nourishing.
-Rice is a ‘clean burning’ food in Chinese Medicine which also gently drains dampness from the body.
+Other wheat-free, non-glutinous grains include millet and quinoa.
+These are considered ‘clean burning’ foods in Chinese Medicine, that gently drain dampness from the body.
 Rice should fill one quarter of your plate.

 Small quantities of animal protein or beans are included in the Chinese diet.
 The animal proteins are ‘building’ foods and can be difficult to digest hence the emphasis on ‘small’.
 A serving size of animal protein is typically 2-4 ounces 3-4 times per week.
 Beans can be eaten more often as they absorb dampness and provide fiber and protein.
 Your protein choice should fill the other quarter of your plate.

-One food you won’t find on the Chinese Medicine diet is raw, cold food.
+One food you will find very little of on the Chinese Medicine diet is raw, cold food.
 This includes salads and chilled food, iced drinks, and frozen foods.
-Cold, raw foods are culprits in the formation of damp because it is difficult for your body to process them.
-In order for your digestive system to extract the essence of food, it must ensure the food is approximately body temperature before it can begin breaking it down.
+Cold, raw foods are culprits in the formation of damp because they are difficult to process.
+For your digestive system to extract the essence of food, it must ensure the food is warmed up to body temperature before it can begin breaking it down.
 Heating the food inside your body strains your energetic resources, weakening your energy system over time.
-Lightly cooked vegetables and well cooked grains allow your digestive system to immediately begin extracting energy without first having to heat the food to body temperature.
-Even though raw foods such as those found in salads contain slightly more enzymes and nutrients, the net gain is less than that of cooked vegetables as you lose energy to the internal heating/cooking process while trying to assimilate these foods.
+Lightly cooked vegetables and well-cooked grains allow your digestive system to immediately begin extracting energy without first having to heat the food to body temperature.
+Even though raw foods such as those found in salads contain slightly more enzymes and nutrients, the net gain is less than that of cooked vegetables as you lose energy to the internal heating process while trying to assimilate these foods.

 Notice that there is no cheese, butter, or milk on the Chinese menu.
 One of the reasons is the tendency of these foods to create dampness.
 Even if heated, dairy’s energetic nature is cold and hinders digestion.
 Chinese Medicine considers dairy to be a building food, only suitable for undernourished people.
 This makes dairy very stagnating if you are already well fed.

 In a culture concerned about calcium, we have been led to believe that dairy is the only source of this bone building mineral.
-This is far from the truth.
-Foods such as almonds, salmon, leafy greens, and broccoli are high in calcium and other minerals that are equally important in the formation of strong bones.
+However, foods such as almonds, salmon, leafy greens, and broccoli are high in calcium and other minerals that are equally important in the formation of strong bones.
 Your calcium needs will be easily met by eating several servings of vegetables per day and adding small servings of salmon and almonds to your diet each week.

-Concentrated sweets – like soda, candy, sweetened yogurt, and energy bars – quickly create damp and are greatly over eaten in the modern diet.
-The flavor of ‘sweet’ is considered nourishing in Chinese dietary therapy.
-The majority of foods on the Chinese diet are primarily sweet.
-By sweet, the Chinese mean rice, animal protein, and vegetables, not concentrated sugars.
+Concentrated sweets such as soda, candy, sweetened yogurt, and energy bars, quickly create damp.
+The flavor of ‘sweet’ is considered nourishing in Chinese dietary therapy but the ‘sweet flavor’ applies to foods like rice, beef, and vegetables, not concentrated sugars.
 If vegetables are considered sweet, you can imagine the intense sweetness of a piece of chocolate cake.
 The sweet flavor of rice, meat, and vegetables benefits the digestive organs.
-Concentrated sweets such as sugar impair the body’s ability to transform food into energy and to transport the wastes for elimination.
+Concentrated sweets such as sugar, impair the body’s ability to transform food into energy and to transport the wastes for elimination.
 Incompletely transformed food becomes dampness, accumulating over time to produce blockage and disease.

-[Foods are considered to be made of 5 different flavors – sweet, sour, pungent, bitter, and salty.
+The 5 Flavors are sweet, sour, pungent, bitter, and salty.
 Balancing these flavors in accordance with your individual body type, disease pattern, and season are all part of Chinese dietary therapy.
-This is a complex subject that can be explored in the book The Tao of Healthy Eating: Dietary Wisdom According to Traditional Chinese Medicine by Bob Flaws]
+This is a complex subject that can be explored in the book The Tao of Healthy Eating: Dietary Wisdom According to Traditional Chinese Medicine by Bob Flaws

 Likewise, eating in accordance with what grows in your region will keep your body in balance.
 For instance, someone who lives near the equator where the weather is warm all year around would eat different foods than people who live in cold, northern climates.
 People in tropical regions would naturally be near tropical fruits since they grow in that type of climate.
 Those living in the north, say high in the mountains, would never naturally see a tropical fruit growing in their area so should probably avoid them.

 Eating local foods in season is still a common practice in many parts of the world.
-Indigenous cultures that produce a large number of centenarians (people living past 100 years) have been studied for their dietary practices to find the key to their health and longevity.
-Scientists have tried to isolate particular foods these people are eating to find the secret to their long, healthy lives.
-Many of these studies, however, seem to overlook the obvious fact that Indigenous people have never eaten foods grown outside their region.
+Indigenous cultures that produce many centenarians (people living past 100 years) have been studied for their dietary practices to find the key to their health and longevity.
+Scientists have tried to isolate which specific foods these people are eating to find the secret to their long, healthy lives.
+Many of these studies, however, seem to overlook the obvious fact that Indigenous people aren’t eating foods grown outside their region.
 Additionally, when you view the diets in longevity studies through the lens of Chinese Medicine dietary therapy, there are many similarities between their food choices.
 Especially noticeable are the larger proportion of locally grown vegetables, rice, whole grains, an absence of sugar or processed food, and smaller quantities of protein than their Western counterparts.

-This article has covered some basics regarding the Chinese medicine diet and the concept of dampness.
-Armed with this information alone, you can begin to make wise choices that will provide you with more years to your life and more life to your years.
+Now that we have covered some basics regarding the Chinese medicine diet and the concept of dampness, you can begin to make wise choices that will provide you with more years to your life and more life to your years.

 If you’re feeling inspired and want to eat according to the natural principles of balance discussed here, please read Chinese Medicine Foods to Eat and Chinese Medicine Sample Meals.
-These articles will help you make the switch to a harmonious way of eating and living.
+Make the switch to a harmonious way of eating and living.